containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 - Option 2: install dependencies in the current Fedora CoreOS machine.

-  It's also possible to connect to the podman machine with podman machine ssh command and then install the wasm runtime using
+  It's also possible to connect to the podman machine with podman machine ssh command and then install the Wasm runtime using

   ```shell-session
   $ sudo rpm-ostree install crun-wasm wasmedge-rt